serafin-labs/schema-builder/README.md

 })
 ```

 There's more!
 This was a simple example.
-This library provides also a lot of transformation operation that you can apply to your schemas.
+This library provides also a lot of transformation operations that you can apply to your schemas.

 ## Usage